 Which game is better for beginners, NLHE or PLO?

-NLHE is better for beginners due to its simpler rules and straightforward hand evaluation with only two hole cards.
+NLHE is better for beginners due to its simpler rules and straightforward hand evaluation with only two-hole cards.
 It is easier to learn and has more resources available for study.
-PLO, with four-hole cards and complex hand combinations, is more challenging and better suited for players with some poker experience.
+With four-hole cards and complex hand combinations, PLO is more challenging and better suited for players with some poker experience.

 How do the betting structures differ in NLHE and PLO?

-In NLHE, aggressive play is encouraged as players can bet their entire stack at any time.
+In NLHE, aggressive play is encouraged, as players can bet their entire stack anytime.
 Conversely, PLO's betting rules are limited to the size of the pot and prioritize strategic gameplay with a focus on controlling it.

 Why is variance higher in PLO compared to NLHE?